VoidVampire/spek-cli/README.md

 ### Options

-- `-save`: Saves a screenshot in the directory of the file (1 single collage of all individual spectrograms screenshots)
+- `-save`: Saves a screenshot in the directory of the file.
 - `-clipboard`: Copies screenshot to the clipboard.
+If a directory is specified with either options, then it will create a collage of all screenshots.

 ### Examples